 Perchance Estates is part of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
 We keep these notes and photographs for historical reference.
 This retail wine tasting space in SoYo (South Yountville) which features a select number of small-brand producers who do not maintain their own tasting rooms.
 Heron House opened the day after Thanksgiving 2019.

 Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
 The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art – reflecting the Steltzner’s (the founders) love of art.

 Two private tasting rooms are available by reservation.
 Several curated flights are offered, each containing wines from the various producers represented.
 Allow up to 90 minutes for a visit.
-Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 4pm.
+Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.